thuy0605/SSF-project/README.md

 ## User stories:

-- As a user, I want to be able to initiate a conversation with ChatBoxAI by typing my queries or requirements into the chat interface.
 - As a user, I want ChatBoxAI to have a user-friendly interface that is easy to navigate and understand.
-- As a user, I want ChatBoxAI to understand and interpret my queries accurately, regardless of the complexity or language used.
+- As a user I want to register my account  to use the ChatBoxAI app
-- As a user, I want ChatBoxAI to be able to handle multiple queries within the same conversation session.
+- As a user I want to login to use the ChatBoxAI app
-- As a user, I want ChatBoxAI to be able to provide suggestions or options when I'm unsure about what to ask or need.
+- As a user I want to go back to register page to create my account
-- As a user, I want ChatBoxAI to maintain privacy and security standards, ensuring that my conversations and data are protected.
+- As a user I want ChatBoxAI could detect my question and response the answer
-- As a user, I want to search my requirements and the respones of these requirements.
+- As a user I want ChatBoxAI show me all questions and answers that I asked

 ## Install